-Outside the CISG and the Danish domestic Sales of Goods Act, the party in breach must have acted in a culpable manner.
+Outside the CISG and the Sales of Goods Act, the party in breach must have acted in a culpable manner.
 Danish law applies the generally well-known concept that the loss must be foreseeable.
-Denmark does not apply a principle of punitive damages but awards compensatory damages only.
+Denmark does not apply a principle of punitive damages; it only awards compensatory damages.
 The burden of proof regarding damages in contract is on the injured party.

 Damages in contract can be divided into two subcategories: expectancy damages and reliance damages.
-The aim of expectancy damages is to position the injured party as if the contract had not been breached and the contractual duties were performed in accordance with the contract.
+The aim of expectancy damages is to place the injured party in the position it would have been in had the contract not been breached and the contractual duties had been performed in accordance with the contract.
 As a general rule, the injured party is entitled to full compensation for any provable loss.
-Reliance damages, on the other hand, aims to set the parties as if the contract was never entered into by either of the parties.
+Reliance damages, on the other hand, aim to put the parties in the position they would have been in had neither of them entered into the contract.

-Most often, the injured party sets forth a claim of expectancy damages, as the damages will include any provable loss of profits.
-However, as mentioned above, Danish courts award a comparably lower amount of damages, taking into consideration the commercial risk that the injured party no longer suffers.
+Most often, the injured party sets forth a claim of expectancy damages as the damages will include any provable loss of profits; however, Danish courts award a comparably lower amount of damages, taking into consideration the commercial risk that the injured party no longer suffers.

 Contract provisions on limitation of liability on damages are, as a general rule, always valid.
-This brings us back the principle of contractual freedom; the provision has been subject to negotiation between the parties and should therefore be upheld.
+This relates to the principle of contractual freedom; the provision has been subject to negotiation between the parties and should, therefore, be upheld.

-Especially with respect to such provisions being a part of a standardised contract, these are, as previously mentioned, interpreted in such a way that they do not apply in cases where the defaulting party has acted with intent or grossly negligent.
+Especially with regard to such provisions being a part of a standardised contract, these are interpreted in such a way that they do not apply in cases where the defaulting party has acted with intent or gross negligence.

-Other exceptions to the general rule are made if any doubts can be raised regarding either the validity of the provision, or whether the provision was actually agreed.
-The requirements for validity differs based on, inter alia, whether the provision can be said to be unusual if the provision concerns direct or indirect damages or whether any consumer protective legislation applies.
+Other exceptions to the general rule are made if any doubts can be raised regarding the validity of the provision or whether the provision was actually agreed.
+The requirements for validity differ based on, inter alia, whether the provision can be said to be unusual if the provision concerns direct or indirect damages or whether any consumer protective legislation applies.

-Neither case law nor legislation dictate which remedy a creditor is obligated to apply for.
-Therefore, a creditor might just as well avoid the contract if the criteria are met rather than demand specific performance.
+Neither case law nor legislation dictate which remedy a creditor is obliged to apply for; therefore, a creditor might just as well avoid the contract if the criteria are met rather than demand specific performance.
 However, parties often agree upon accessible remedies in the case of a breach of contract.